Chart Color Schemes

 The level of cultural diversity witnessed in Willmot was found to be above average when compared nationally for a number of language and cultural background related metrics

-Willmot's population showed high cultural diversity, with 25.9% born overseas and 21.9% speaking a language other than English at home.
-Christianity was the dominant religion in Willmot, accounting for 56.9%, compared to 49.2% across Greater Sydney.
+Willmot's population showed higher cultural diversity than most local markets, with 25.9% born overseas and 21.9% speaking a language other than English at home.
+Christianity was the predominant religion in Willmot, accounting for 56.9%, compared to 49.2% across Greater Sydney.
 In terms of ancestry, Australians made up 26.5% of Willmot's population, significantly higher than the regional average of 17.8%.

 Frequently Asked Questions - Diversity